umair-alam/openvino-people-counter-app/WRITEUP.md

 #### Fifth Model: [SSD Mobilenet V2 COCO](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_coco_2018_03_29.tar.gz)

-I encountered errors using some of the above models and others were less efficient and skipping frames, further details are mentioned in the model research topic.
+I encountered errors (segmentation faults) using some of the above models and others were less efficient and skipping frames, further details are mentioned in the model research topic.

-The inference time of the model pre- and post-conversion was...

 ## Assess Model Use Cases